-The Barnes Foundation smART Fund for Education, established by GSK, provides generous annual support for K–8 education outreach programs in the School District of Philadelphia (SDP)
+The Barnes Foundation smART Fund for Education, established by GSK, is an endowment that provides generous annual support for K–8 education outreach programs in the School District of Philadelphia.
+Learn more

-Support for Outreach Programs in the School District of Philadelphia is provided in part by
+Annual support for all K–12 outreach programs in the School District of Philadelphia schools is provided by

 The Syde Hurdus Foundation